streletskiy/marzban-sub-page/README.md

 - The design is simple and intuitive, with minimal code.
 - Language switching: English and Russian.
-- Detailed guides are provided for PC, Android, iOS, MacOS and Linux.
+- Detailed guides are provided for Windows, Android, iOS, MacOS and Linux.
 - Automatic detection of the user's language.

 # Installation